Scroll Down to Learn How To Experience Both Venues

 NEXT: Welcome To Minton’s Playhouse.
 The Most Iconic Jazz Club In The World

-When the doors to the Minton’s Playhouse open, you and your guests will be seated in a space already reserved for you – Since you already had dinner and drinks at The Cecil there will be no music fee, no minimum drink fee, no additional charge.
+When the doors to the Minton’s Playhouse open, you and your guests will be seated in a space already reserved for you – Since you already had dinner and drinks at The Cecil there will be no minimum drink fee, just the music charge.
+We must take care of our wonderful musicians.

 Minton’s Playhouse will bring you to the 40s and 50s with its unique design, lighting, ambiance and music.
 The walls are adorned with portraits of all the jazz greats who have raised the Minton’s stage: Thelonious Monk, Dizzy Gillespie, Charlie Parker, Duke Ellington, Louis Armstrong, Ella Fitzgerald, Billie Holiday and so many more.